 In other words, Gamma and X-ray are of primary concern.

-The ‘Alpha’ particle (another type of nuclear radiation from an explosion) is also highly dangerous but is hardly penetrable.
+The ‘Alpha’ particle (another type of radiation from a nuclear explosion) is also highly dangerous but is hardly penetrable.
 It can be stopped by a single piece of paper, or an air filter (think of it as a heavy dust particle).
 It is carried by the wind currents and eventually falls to the ground and ‘decays’.

 Gamma radiation though travels at the speed of light.

 Nuclear Radiation Shielding – Gamma & X-ray

 To protect yourself from gamma radiation resulting from a nuclear explosion, there are three things to remember:

 The less time you spend exposed to radiation the lower your dose.